QData/TextAttack/README.md

 ### Attacks

-The `attack_one` method in an `Attack` takes as input a `TokenizedText`, and outputs either a `SuccessfulAttackResult` if it succeeds or a `FailedAttackResult` if it fails.
+The `attack_one` method in an `Attack` takes as input an `AttackedText`, and outputs either a `SuccessfulAttackResult` if it succeeds or a `FailedAttackResult` if it fails.
 We formulate an attack as consisting of four components: a **goal function** which determines if the attack has succeeded, **constraints** defining which perturbations are valid, a **transformation** that generates potential modifications given an input, and a **search method** which traverses through the search space of possible perturbations.

 ### Goal Functions

-A `GoalFunction` takes as input a `TokenizedText` object and the ground truth output, and determines whether the attack has succeeded, returning a `GoalFunctionResult`.
+A `GoalFunction` takes as input an `AttackedText` object and the ground truth output, and determines whether the attack has succeeded, returning a `GoalFunctionResult`.

 ### Constraints

-A `Constraint` takes as input a current `TokenizedText`, and a list of transformed `TokenizedText`s.
+A `Constraint` takes as input a current `AttackedText`, and a list of transformed `AttackedText`s.
 For each transformed option, it returns a boolean representing whether the constraint is met.

 ### Transformations

-A `Transformation` takes as input a `TokenizedText` and returns a list of possible transformed `TokenizedText`s.
+A `Transformation` takes as input an `AttackedText` and returns a list of possible transformed `AttackedText`s.
 For example, a transformation might return all possible synonym replacements.

 ### Search Methods

-A `SearchMethod` takes as input an initial `GoalFunctionResult` and returns a final `GoalFunctionResult` The search is given access to the `get_transformations` function, which takes as input a `TokenizedText` object and outputs a list of possible transformations filtered by meeting all of the attack’s constraints.
+A `SearchMethod` takes as input an initial `GoalFunctionResult` and returns a final `GoalFunctionResult` The search is given access to the `get_transformations` function, which takes as input an `AttackedText` object and outputs a list of possible transformations filtered by meeting all of the attack’s constraints.
 A search consists of successive calls to `get_transformations` until the search succeeds (determined using `get_goal_results`) or is exhausted.

 ## Contributing to TextAttack